Village Aling The Way To Jiri To Everest Trekking

 Are we able to drive Jiri by car?

-It is possible to travel by car to Jiri, but the majority of the roads are in poor condition.
+It is possible to travel by car to Jiri, but most roads are in poor condition.
 The first part of the drive, while leaving Kathmandu, is good and blacktop, but as you move further, the road conditions are not good and are gravel.
-So travelling to Jiri by car can be uncomfortable, as some parts are rough, so we suggest travelling by bus or Jeep, as it would be comfortable.
+So travelling to Jiri by car can be uncomfortable, as some parts are rough.
+We suggest travelling by bus or Jeep, as it would be more comfortable.

 Are we staying overnight at Jiri?

-No, we are not staying overnight at Jiri; instead, you’ll stay at Shivalaya, which lies a little far from Jiri.
-You’ll stay overnight at Shivalaya rather than in Jiri because, from Shivalaya, starting your trekking journey is easy.
+No, we are not staying overnight at Jiri; instead, you'll stay at Shivalaya, which lies a little farther from Jiri.
+You'll stay overnight at Shivalaya rather than in Jiri because starting your trek from Shivalaya is easier.

 How long does it take to trek from Jiri to Lukla?

-From Jiri to Lukla, the duration varies depending on your itinerary plan.
+From Jiri to Lukla, the duration depends on your itinerary.
 Yet, generally, it takes 5 takes, covering a distance of 70–80 km.

 Do we need a tent with us?